Open-Markets-Initiative/Directory/Patents/ReadMe.md

 SBE is a one-to-many approach using an Interface Design Language in XML and a source generation tool for several languages for arbitrary binary protocols.

 The intellectual property disclosed in Farber bares striking resemblance to SBE.

+# Notes

+There are many exiting implementations for binary protocol source generation into several languages.
+The Open Markets Initiative believes that the backend "plugin" architecture is within the public domain.